What Eos Family Logs Cannot Tell Us

 - Most of the touchscreen handling is done with a driver, not via the Eos software itself

-- Short of the presence of the touchscreen over USB, there is very little information logged
+- The presence of the touchscreen connected via USB is logged, but very little other information is logged

 - Devices that never connect or come online at all